dev-dominick/dev-dominick/README.md

-## Hi There 👋
+## Hello World!
+Welcome to my GitHub!  👋

-Welcome to my GitHub!
-I am a full-stack web developer working with the MERNG stack.
-I am currently looking for work!
-In my spare time I like to build React apps.
+I am a full-stack developer building applications with MERN stack.

-👯‍♀️ I'm looking to collaborate on Next JS & React JS
+📕 I am currently learning Java, Springboot, AWS, and Angular

-🤔 I'm looking for help with large scale backend projects
+👯‍♀️ I am looking to collaborate on large-scale projects

 📫 How to reach me DominicktheDev@gmail.com